wanghaiuestc/HotSniper_GDP/README.md

 2. 10x10\_manycore: floorplan (```benchmarks/10x10_manycore.flp```)

 Other than these, to generate GDP thermal matrices of your own chip, please use [HotSpot with Thermal Model Extraction](https://wanghaiuestc.github.io).

+## Additional Features

+In addition to the integration of GDP, this version of HotSniper has the following additional new features.

+### Manual Scheduler

+We provide a new scheduler called manual.
+It schedules threads to and ONLY to the cores in the order provided by the user, with the following features:

+1. User can provide repeated cores in the order list, like 5, 3, 4, 3, 5.
+2. The order list element number is not restricted by the thread number.
+For example, for a 16-threaded application, it is okey to provided a core order list of 3 elements.
+3. Multiple threads on the same core will run in round-robin (RR), with time slices set by the user.

+To enable and configure the manual scheduler, in ```config/base.cfg```:

+1. Change ```scheduler/type``` to ```manual```.
+Note by doing this, you lost the GDP features (and all schedulers implemented under the "open scheduler" like TSP, first unused, etc.) since GDP is effective when ```scheduler/type``` set as ```open```.

+2. Under ```scheduler/manual```
+  - Set ```quantum``` for your desired round-robin time slice length.
+  - Set ```order``` for your desired core order to be scheduled on, end with -1, like 5,2,4,3,2,6,2,5,-1

+For example, if we run a 16-threaded application with core order set as "5,2,4,3,2,6,2,5,-1", the 16 threads will be assigned to cores as 5,2,4,3,2,6,2,5,5,2,4,3,2,6,2,5.
+Core 5 will have 4 threads running in round-robin with time slice length set in ```quantum```.

 ## Code Acknowledgements